ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

 Subhalos
 ^^^^^^^^

-This dataset is labelled "Halos"
+This dataset is labelled "Subhalos"

 ========================  ================  =======================================================================
    Name                     Type                  Description